chuanqisun/htmaa-2025/src/posts/final-project/index.md

 I found a powerful library for audio processing by Phil Schatzmann, called [Arduino Audio Toolkit](https://github.com/pschatzmann/arduino-audio-tools).
 After studying his examples, I was able to get my computer to send live microphone audio to the ESP32 over WiFi, and play it back immediately.
 The latency is about 1 second, which concerns me but isn't a deal breaker.

-This POC validated the idea that we can shift all the computation to a PC nearby and let ESP32 handle audio input/output.
+This POC validated the idea that we could shift all the computation to a PC nearby and let the ESP32 handle audio input/output.

 - [Server code (PC)](./code/streaming-test-server.js)
 - [Client code (ESP32)](./code/streaming-test-client.ino)